14 Best Road Trip Gadgets

 Taking a road trip is one of the most fun things you can do with friends and family, but do you have everything you need?
 Beyond a full tank of gas, you'll want to have a charger to keep everyone's gadgets powered, a mount to keep your phone at eye level (great for GPS navigation) and a cooler to keep those iced coffees icy.

 You'll also want to keep everyone entertained in the back seat, which is why it's great to bring a hotspot, a Bluetooth receiver for streaming tunes and a portable gaming console.
 And if you run into car trouble?
-We've got you covered there, too.
+We've got travel tech to help you there, too.

 Based on our testing and research, these are the best road trip gadgets to take along on your next adventure.